barbiani/slib-tools/decode-serial-csv/README.md

 which can be decoded by `generate-call-sequence` (a separate tool located in the same repository where this one lives).
 The tool runs as an "UNIX-like" filter program and can feed data directly to `generate-call-sequence` if required.
-With little work, the tool can also decode MOSI-based SPI transfers (please see XXX for details).
+With little work, the tool can also decode MOSI-based SPI transfers (please see [this article](https://lowerstrata.net/post/serial-tracing/) for details).

 Canonical URL for project:
 https://github.com/majava3000/slib-tools/tree/master/decode-serial-csv

-# Limitations
+# Limitations & future work

 Should be fixed first: